legault/emacs/README.md

 ## Download and Installation<a name = "Download">

-Visit the [GNU website and follow instructions](https://www.gnu.org/software/emacs/download.html) for your operating system:
+Visit the [GNU website and follow instructions](https://www.gnu.org/software/emacs/download.html) for your operating system.

+Emacs is most at home in a Linux or BSD environment (its use of dotfiles will be familiar to such users, for example), but it works quite well in Windows and OSX.
+However, to use all of Emacs' features in Windows, you will also need to install [https://www.cygwin.com/install.html]](cygwin).

 ## Essential shortcuts/keybindings<a name = "Shortcuts">